KeyneshDongol/Polynomial-Generator/README.md

 The structure above is implementedby making the mentioned object contain two objects: <br />
    -> "top" of type <br />
           sparseFunctionStruct<totalOrdertop = totalOrder - maxOrder, maxOrdertop = totalOrder - maxOrder , nVariablestop = nVariables -1> <br />
                Notice how this object will be in charge of handling one less variable.
-The remaining variables can have a total order which is <br />
-               the original one decreased by the order that the first variable has <br />
+The remaining variables can have a total order which is the original one decreased by the order that the first variable has <br />
 and <br />
    -> "rest" of type <br />